You can take any sort of kayak on the sea, but a classic sea kayak will look after you best.

 To roll your kayak, it is good if the back of the cockpit is of a height and shape which allows you to lean backwards until the back of your head is more or less touching the rear deck.

-A composite kayak usually has a "bucket seat" moulded in one piece with the cockpit coaming which is then bonded to the deck.
+A composite kayak often has a "bucket seat" moulded in one piece with the cockpit coaming which is then bonded to the deck with adhesive or filler.
 This means that the seat hangs from the deck and need not touch the hull at all.
 This is good when you grind over a rock because the hull is able to flex and is less likely to be damaged.

 You can buy PE foam in sheets 4 mm or 6 mm thick with a waterproof self-adhesive backing from a good kayak shop.
 See Kayarchy Shopping.
 It is easy to cut to shape with scissors or a bread knife.
 If your foam is not self-adhesive, you can stick it on with contact adhesive such as Evostik, or preferably with a polyurethane marine sealant such as Sikaflex.
 Give the relevant part of the hull a good scrub with a stiff brush and lots of fresh water first, to get the salt off.
 For more on PE foam, see Additional Flotation For Your Kayak.